dudushy/minecraft-server/README.md

         ![network_name_and_password](https://i.imgur.com/GMRPjAV.png)

 3. Copy IPv4. :warning:
-    - Right click on your name and copy IPv4 address.
+    - Right click on your name and copy IP address.

         _Save your IPv4, you will use on the server!_